iShubhamSharma/Human-Activity-Recognition-Using-Smartphones/README.md

 **Coursera Getting & Cleaning Data Project**

 In this project, data is collected from the accelerometer and gyroscope of the Samsung Galaxy S II smartphone, worked with, and cleaned, to prepare a tidy data that can be used for later analysis.
+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist

 ## This repository contains the following files: